 Anna personally selects each diamond from trusted suppliers in order to ensure traceability, provenance and Kimberly Certification.

-To achieve this, larger stones are sourced either from the Canada and will come with a Canada Mark certificate or from smaller mining co-operatives in Namibia, Botswana or South Africa.
+To achieve this, larger stones are sourced either from Canada and will come with a Canada Mark certificate, Ocean Diamonds off the coast of Southern Africa, or from smaller mining co-operatives in Namibia, Botswana or South Africa.

-Supporting the work of the Fairtrade and Fairmined supports positive changes for artisanal miners and has a beneficial effect on the environment.
+Supporting the work of Fairtrade and Fairmined supports positive change and has beneficial impacts on the environment in which the mines are found.
 Across the globe more than 100 million people are involved in precious metal mining – people whom without such certification would be left with little alternative but to continue with unsafe and environmentally polluting mining practices.

 Choosing Fairtrade or Fairmined ensures that no contamination of local waterways takes place, all mines are operated in a sustainable way and the health and safety of the miners and their families is paramount.